loilo/yufka/README.md

 Transform the string `source` with the function `manipulator`, returning an output object.

 For every node in the AST, `manipulator(node, helpers)` fires.
 The recursive walk is an in-order traversal, so children get called before their parents.
-This makes it easier to write nested transforms since transforming parents often requires transforming its children first anyway.
+This makes it easier to write nested transforms since transforming parents often requires transforming their children first anyway.

 The `yufka()` return value is an object with two properties:
 * `code` – contains the transformed source code